algolia/angular-instantsearch/community-website/src/community-project-boilerplate-docgen/src/guides/server-side-rendering.md

 You can find the result of this guide on the Angular InstantSearch [repository](https://github.com/algolia/angular-instantsearch/tree/master/examples/server-side-rendering).

-Angular InstantSearch is compatible with server-side rendering starting with Angular version 5.
+Angular InstantSearch is compatible with server-side rendering with Angular version 5.
 We provide an API that is easy to use with [@angular/universal](https://github.com/angular/universal) modules.

 For simplicity we are going to use the [@angular/universal-starter](https://github.com/angular/universal-starter) boilerplate which is a minimal Angular starter for Universal JavaScript using TypeScript and Webpack.

+**Angular Universal is not working completely with version 6, you will need to checkout a specific commit of `universal-start` boilerplate.**

 ### How it works?